Skip to main content

 “Nithya Devarajan

-Nithya is a junior double majoring in Linguistics and Cognitive Science.
+Nithya is a senior double majoring in Speech and Hearing Sciences in Linguistics and Cognitive Science.
 She has always held a love for languages, speaking conversational Spanish and Tamil.
 Nithya is interested in language acquisition, specifically in the area of syntax.
-On campus, she is involved with Rutgers Green Print and a member of the Cognitive Science Club.
-Outside of school, Nithya enjoys reading a good book, dabbling in poetry, and playing the drums.
-In the future, she hopes to work at a tech company in the emerging field of AI.
+She plans to continue her education at graduate school after earning her bachelor’s degree and aspires to become a pediatric speech-language pathologist.
+On campus, she serves as president of the Rutgers Green Print environmental magazine.
+Outside of school, Nithya enjoys reading a good book, writing, and playing the drums.

 Aliyah Lima